ToumiYassine/PL300/pl-300-reponses.md

 NOTE:	Each	correct	selection	is	worth	one	point.
 Hot	Area:

----

-## Question 170
 **Réponse exacte :**
-A

-**Explication :**
+**Explication courte :**
 Box	1:
 	are	20	values	that	occur	-
 There	are	20	unique	values.
 Box	2:
 Elm,	American	-
 Elm,	American	is	below	Peer,	flowering	species	in	the	graphic.
 “Distinct”	means	number	of	different	values	regardless	how	many	times	it	appears	in	the	dataset.
 A	'name' appears	in	the	list	multiple	times	is	counted	as	1	distinct	count.
 Whereas,	the	“Unique”	value	is	total	number	of	values	that	only	appear	once.
 Distinct	mean	:	count	all	the	values	as	1,	even	if	there	was	more	than	one.
 Unique	mean	:	count	only	the	value	that	are	not	repeated	in	the	particular	column You	have	a	Power	BI	report	hosted	on	powerbi.com	that	displays	expenses	by	department	for	department